What is Stem Cell Therapy Used For?

 Stem cells, more appropriately called allografts, are defined by two properties.
 First, they can ‘self-renew,’ that is they can divide and give rise to more stems cells of the same kind.
 Second, they can mature or ‘differentiate’ into specialized cells that carry out a specific function, such as in cartilage, skin, muscle, or blood.

 There are many different types of stem cells that are being used successfully to treat a variety of conditions.
 These include embryonic stem cells that exist only at the earliest stages of development; and various types of ‘tissue-specific’ stem cells (sometimes referred to as ’adult’ stem cells) Embryonic cells can be extracted from the umbilical cord of healthy newborns, amniotic fluid from Wharton’s jelly.
-So far, the best results have come from using umbilical cord blood, which has shown to have the highest concentration of active stem cells and associated anti-inflammatory cytokines.
+So far, the best results have come from using the umbilical cord blood, which has shown to have the highest concentration of active stem cells and associated anti-inflammatory cytokines.

 What Kind of Stem Cell Therapy is used at The Alpine Clinic?